 Thanks to the internet, puzzle players can now compete against each other online.
 Start a puzzle with your neighbour

 Update your internet and technology skills for free

-If you aren’t already a member of Sunshine Coast Libraries join online to access a huge range of resources including books, magazines, movies, audiobooks and educational platforms all for free.
-Sign in with your library card number to access
+If you aren’t already a member of Sunshine Coast Libraries join online to access a huge range of tutorials for.
+Sign in with your library card number for free access.